Mark Ingram II Player Prop Bets for NFL Week 7 | Houston vs. Arizona 10/24/2021

 - Note: Ingram's stats vs. Cardinals date back to 2016.

-- The Cardinals allow 128.0 yards per game on the ground, the NFL's 23rd-ranked rush defense.
+- Allowing 128.0 rushing yards per game, the Cardinals have the 23rd-ranked run defense in the league.

-- This season the Cardinals have given up three rushing TDs.
-They are ranked third in the league in that category.
+- The Cardinals have allowed three rushing touchdowns, third in the league.

 Recent Performances